cuppster/node-publish/README.md

 ## Usage

 1. Put your blog posts in your *pagesPath* folder (see the *opt.js* file).
-2. Be sure to use the filename format *yyyy-mm-dd-MY-BLOG-POST-NAME*.
+2. Be sure to use the filename format: *yyyy-mm-dd-MY-BLOG-POST-NAME.md*

 ## License